Russia Registers 2 Ceasefire Violations In Syria Over Past 24 Hours - Russian Military - UrduPoint

 Russia Registers 2 Ceasefire Violations In Syria Over Past 24 Hours - Russian Military

-MOSCOW (UrduPoint News / Sputnik - 13th July, 2019) The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian ceasefire registered two truce breaches in the country over the past 24 hours, while the Turkish side recorded eight ceasefire violations, the Russian Defense Ministry's Center for Reconciliation of Opposing Sides in Syria said on Saturday.
+MOSCOW (UrduPoint News / Sputnik - 15th July, 2019) The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian ceasefire registered two truce breaches in the country over the past 24 hours, while the Turkish side recorded 11 ceasefire violations, the Russian Defense Ministry's Center for Reconciliation of Opposing Sides in Syria said on Monday.

 Moscow, which has actively assisted Damascus throughout the civil war, now helps Syrian authorities with the postwar reconstruction of the country and the repatriation of refugees.